amaeymittal/HTML-word-framework/README.md

 ### How does it work?

-this works by a css file link it and use some classes to create it
+this works by a css file link it in the html file and use some classes to create it

 ### Is it large?